SpongeBob SquarePants: SpongeBob SquareShorts

 Nickelodeon launched the first global SpongeBob SquarePants-themed short film competition, SpongeBob SquareShorts: Original Fan Tributes, in 2013.
 The contest encouraged fans and filmmakers around the world to create original short films inspired by SpongeBob for a chance to win a prize and a trip for four people to a screening event in Hollywood.
 The contest opened on May 6 and ran through June 28, 2013.
 On July 19, 2013, Nickelodeon announced the competition's finalists.
 On August 13, 2013, the under-18 category was won by David of the United States for his The Krabby Commercial, while the Finally Home short by Nicole of South Africa won the 18 and over category.

 Theater

-SpongeBob SquarePants was adapted as a stage musical in 2016 by director Tina Landau.
-SpongeBob SquarePants, The Broadway Musical premiered in Chicago in 2016 and opened on Broadway at the Palace Theatre on December 4, 2017.
-The musical opened to critical acclaim, and tied for most-nominated production at the 2018 72nd Tony Awards with twelve Tony nominations.
+SpongeBob was adapted as a stage musical, SpongeBob SquarePants, The Broadway Musical, by director Tina Landau.
+It premiered in Chicago in 2016 and opened on Broadway at the Palace Theatre on December 4, 2017.
+It received twelve award nominations at the 72nd Tony Awards in 2018.